EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Auxiliary Data

-In order to reduce round trips and number of messages, and in some cases also streamline processing, certain security features may be integrated into EDHOC by transporting auxiliary data together with the messages.
+In order to reduce round trips and number of messages, and in some cases also streamline processing, certain security applications may be integrated into EDHOC by transporting auxiliary data together with the messages.
 One example is the transport of third-party authorization information protected outside of EDHOC {{I-D.selander-ace-ake-authz}}.
 Another example is the embedding of a certificate enrolment request or a newly issued certificate.

 EDHOC allows opaque auxiliary data (AD) to be sent in the EDHOC messages.
 Unprotected Auxiliary Data (AD_1, AD_2) may be sent in message_1 and message_2, respectively.
 Protected Auxiliary Data (AD_3) may be sent in message_3.